-The Company has designed the CD Radio delivery system to transmit an identical signal from two of the Company's three geosynchronous satellites.
-The three satellite system will permit CD Radio to provide seamless signal coverage throughout the continental United States.
+The CD Radio satellite system is designed to provide seamless signal coverage throughout the continental United States.
 This means that listeners will almost always be within the broadcast range of CD Radio, unlike current FM radio broadcasts, which have an average range of only approximately 30 miles.
 The CD Radio system is designed to provide clear reception in most areas despite variations in terrain, buildings and other obstructions.
 The system is designed to enable motorists to receive CD Radio in all outdoor locations where the vehicle has an unobstructed line-of-sight with one of the Company's satellites or is within range of one of the Company's terrestrial repeating transmitters.

-The portion of the S-band located between 2320 Mhz and 2345 Mhz has been allocated by the FCC exclusively for national satellite radio broadcasts, and will augment traditional AM and FM radio bands.
+The portion of the S-band located between 2320 MHz and 2345 MHz has been allocated by the FCC exclusively for national satellite radio broadcasts, and will augment traditional AM and FM radio bands.
 This portion of the spectrum was selected because there are virtually no other users of this frequency band in the United States, thus minimizing potential signal interference.
 In addition, this frequency band is relatively immune to weather related attenuation, which is not the case with higher frequencies.

-The Company expects to use 12.5 Mhz of bandwidth in the 7025.0-7075.0 Mhz band (or some other suitable frequency) for uplink transmissions from the National Broadcast Studio to the Company's satellites.
-Downlink transmission from the satellites to subscribers' radio cards or S-band radios will use 12.5 Mhz of bandwidth in the 2320.0-2332.5 Mhz frequency band.
+The Company expects to use 12.5 MHz of bandwidth in the 7025.0-7075.0 MHz band (or some other suitable frequency) for uplink transmissions from the National Broadcast Studio to the Company's satellites.
+Downlink transmission from the satellites to subscribers' radio cards or S-band radios will use 12.5 MHz of bandwidth in the 2320.0-2332.5 MHz frequency band.

-As part of the expansion of the Company's system from 50 planned broadcast channels to 100 channels, the Company will change the orbital location of its satellites from geostationary orbits over the equator to inclined elliptical orbits.
+As part of the expansion of the Company's system from 50 planned broadcast channels to 100 channels, the Company will change its satellite system from two satellites in geostationary orbits over the equator to three satellites in inclined elliptical geosynchronous orbits.
+The satellites will each travel in a figure eight pattern extending above and below the equator.
+A satellite in the top half of the pattern will serve the United States at a better elevation angle than a geostationary satellite over the equator.
+At any given time, two of the three satellites will operate from the upper portion, while the third satellite will be shut off as it traverses the lower portion.
 This modification will allow the Company's satellites to optimize the time spent over the continental United States, which will permit the Company to fully utilize the bandwidth allocated to it by the FCC.

 CD Radio is designed to be broadcast from three satellites in geosynchronous orbit, two of which transmit the same signals at any given time to radio cards or S-band radios that are received through miniature satellite dish antennas.
-This design involves new applications of existing technology that have not been deployed and there can be no assurance that the CD Radio system will work as planned.

-The CD Radio delivery system will consist of three principal components: (i) the satellites; (ii) the receivers; and (iii) the National Broadcast Studio.
+This design involves new applications of existing technology that have not been deployed and there can be no assurance that the CD Radio system will work as planned. components: (i) the satellites; (ii) the receivers; and (iii) the National Broadcast Studio.